Whether you’re out camping or hunting, a good survival knife comes in handy.

 - May arrive extremely dull

 7. Gerber Bear Grylls Ultimate Knife

 The Gerber Bear Grylls Ultimate Knife is another top best survival knife for those looking for an inexpensive option.

 It features a half-serrated blade that’s full tang and made from high carbon stainless steel.

 The blade is 4.75 inches while the overall knife with handle is 10 inches.

 A high point of this knife involves the accessories, it has an emergency whistle and a metal pommel.

 The knife may not be durable enough for heavy use, but it can benefit recreational users.

 - Fits well in the hand

-- Nylon sheath with fire started and diamond blade sharpener included
+- Nylon sheath with firestarter and diamond blade sharpener included

 - The pommel isn’t attached well